blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 **Steps**:

 * Navigate to [https://www.revolut.com](https://www.revolut.com) on your smart phone.
-* Hit 'Get the App', enter your phone number and you will receive a download link to install the Revolut App.
+* Hit `Get the App`, enter your phone number and you will receive a download link to install the Revolut App.
 * Follow the steps to setup your Revolut account.

 ---